Contact

 Known issues:

-In some cases, screen readers and other assistive technologies are not able to correctly to present all search filters.
+• In some cases, errors in the page code prevent screen readers and other assistive technologies to correctly to present all elements, and in the correct order.

-When using screen readers, other assistive technologies or only the keyboard, it is not always apparent which component currently has the input focus.
+• When navigating only with the keyboard, it is not always apparent which component that currently has the input focus.

 The SLU University Library invokes an exemption for disproportionate burden for adapting content in the search and loan system in accordance with § 12 in the accessibility regulations.
 We invoke the exemption based on the following: